KlausBlum/LO-ly-wiki/Config.md

 ### SVG

 ### PDF to SVG
+(This feature is available as of OLy v.
+0.5.11)

 With this option selected, OLy will call LilyPond to produce a PDF file.
 Unlike with the SVG option, this works with any template, no restrictions apply.
 Also, no additional fonts have to be installed.